bigfix/developer.bigfix.com/site/reference/types/bes-wizard-set.md

 # type: bes wizard set

-The &amp;lt;bes wizard set&amp;gt; inspectors iterate over the BES Wizards and return a set of such wizards.
+The &lt;bes wizard set&lt; inspectors iterate over the BES Wizards and return a set of such wizards.

 # element of &lt;bes wizard set&gt; : bes wizard